-Divorce rates for couples with special needs children reach a staggering 80-90 percent.
+Divorce rates for couples with special needs children are high.

 Of course we will and should sacrifice to meet our kids’ needs.
 But in the midst of juggling therapies, surgeries, other children, and a marriage, we must remember that what is best for our child should also work for our families.

 What is my responsibility, then?
 What should I do for my special needs child(ren)?